poppy-project/poppy-docs/en/programming/snap.md

 It will open a Snap_!_ tab in your web browser for a simulated poppy-ergo-jr.
 If it is not automatically done, you can open Snap with preloaded blocks at [simu.poppy-project.org/snap/](http://simu.poppy-project.org/snap/#open:https://raw.githubusercontent.com/poppy-project/pypot/master/pypot/server/snap_projects/pypot-snap-blocks.xml)

-> **Warning** Every popup in V-REP will block the communication to the robot interface.
+> **Warning** Every popup in CoppeliaSim will block the communication to the robot interface.
 If a popup appear, close it and restart the command above.

 **Alternative method**: